-Before removing the system must be disconnected from the mains supply.
+Before removing the main cover, the system must be disconnected from the mains supply.
 After switching off, wait for at least 4 minutes for the capacitors to discharge before opening the cover.

 When you remove the front cover, pay attention to the wiring connection of the control board, unplug the connection and remove completely the cover.